West Nile Virus and Lyme Disease

 Should ticks that have been removed be tested?
 Patients who have removed a tick often wonder if they should have it tested.
 In general, the identification and testing of individual ticks is not useful for deciding if a person should get antibiotics following a tick bite.
-Call the Health Department at 616-393-5645 for questions about tick testing.
+Call the Department of Public Health at 616-393-5645 for questions about tick testing.

 West Nile VirusWhat is West Nile Virus (WNV)?
 It is a virus transmitted through the bite of an infected mosquito that can cause encephalitis or meningitis.

 How is WNV Spread?
 It is spread to humans by the bite of an infected mosquito.
 A mosquito becomes infected by biting a bird carrying WNV.
 You cannot get the disease from person to person or directly from a bird.

 Should dead birds be tested for WNV?
 In the past, the Department of Public Health has collected dead crows, ravens and jays for testing and logged dead bird reports of other species.
 The Department of Public Health no longer tests or takes reports of dead birds.
 The past tells us to expect some level of infection in birds, mosquitoes and in humans.
 Residents may use the electronic reporting form on the state website to report dead birds.
 If you find a dead bird, do not touch it with your bare hands.
 Instead use a shovel or bag to pick up the bird.
 Dead birds can be buried, or bagged and discarded in the trash.